slamach/pusher-puller/smart_contract/README.md

 If the project is initialized as a repository later, you need to additionally execute `npm run prepare`.

-Also you need to make your own `.env` file from `.env.example` to deploy it to Ropsten Test Network.
+Also you need to make your own `.env` file from `.env.example` to deploy it to Goerli Test Network.

 ### Test smart contracts